ValueRollerCoaster/ValueRollerCoaster/docs/FOR IT DEPARTMENT/FOR_IT_TEAMS.md

 **By proposing this solution, IT shows it understands the bigger picture**: how values work, how everyone contributes to sales, and how technology enables organizational alignment—not just technical implementation.

+### The Reality: IT Infrastructure Is Already a Cost

+In large organizations, **IT infrastructure, tools, and systems represent significant ongoing costs**—licenses, infrastructure, maintenance, support, and overhead.
+These costs exist whether the technology is fully enabling business value or not.

+**The opportunity**: Since IT infrastructure is already costing the company, let's help both the organization and IT make the best of it.
+Value Rollercoaster helps you:

+- **Maximize existing IT value** by providing a tool that enables business outcomes without adding expensive enterprise licenses
+- **Demonstrate IT's strategic contribution** by showing how technology directly enables customer value and sales success
+- **Transform IT from cost center to value center** by connecting technology investments to measurable business outcomes
+- **Show cost-conscious leadership** through open-source solutions that deliver enterprise value at a fraction of the cost

+This isn't about adding more IT costs—it's about **getting more value from IT investments that already exist** and positioning IT as a strategic enabler, not just a cost center.

 ## 💡 The Core Idea

 ### Your Values, Your Way